bitspent/ddns/README.md

 # DDNS
 Decentralized Domain Name Server

-DDNS a service made for you, and also by you
+DDNS is a service made for you, and also by you

 Your decentralized domain name server powered by DDNS token